 - And now we can throw in the Ecto-1 too.

 - Don't forget KITT too.

 - Gratuitous English: The Japanese announcer at Neo Tokyo will shout things like "Epiku Saevu!"
 (Epic save) or "GOOOOOOLUUUUU!" (goal).

 - Guest Fighter:

-- Sweet Tooth's truck is an obtainable vehicle in the PlayStation 4 version.
+- Sweet Tooth is an obtainable vehicle in the PlayStation 4 version.

-- The aforementioned DeLorean, Batmobile, Hot Wheels and Fast & Furious cars.
+- The aforementioned DeLorean, Batmobile, Hot Wheels, Fast & Furious, McLaren and Ghostbusters cars.

 - The Xbox One version has vehicles based on the ones seen in Gears of War and Halo.